Evaluating Language Model Applications for Identifying Solution-Related Content in Issue Report Discussions: Discussion and Implications

 \textbf{Cross-Project Adaptation and Transferability.} Our \textit{Cross-Project Training} experiments provide evidence that solution-comment identification models can generalize across projects.
 Models fine-tuned on the large and diverse Mozilla dataset perform reasonably well on other projects such as Chromium and GnuCash, and their performance improves further when supplemented with a small amount of target-project data.
 The \textit{Hybrid Training} setup—combining Mozilla data with limited project-specific examples—consistently achieved the best precision and recall, indicating that even modest local adaptation helps reduce domain gaps in terminology, coding conventions, and discussion style.

 Interestingly, while \llamaft achieved the best performance on the larger Mozilla dataset, \rbert and \svcs performed better in the generalization study on the smaller Chromium and GnuCash datasets.
 These results suggest that larger LLMs such as \llamaft may require substantially more project-specific examples to adapt effectively across domains, whereas smaller PLMs or lightweight models can generalize more robustly when only limited labeled data is available.
 In practice, developers can start from our publicly available models and datasets, then refine them with only a handful of annotated issues from their own projects to achieve strong performance.
-This lightweight adaptation strategy offers a practical and scalable way to deploy solution identification tools across different projects, making it easier for teams to adopt and benefit from automated support in their issue resolution workflows.
+This lightweight adaptation strategy offers a practical and scalable way to deploy solution identification tools across different projects.

-\textbf{Challenges and Future Opportunities.} Despite the promising results obtained by different types of models for the solution identification task, several challenges remain.

-Our qualitative analysis shows that even the best-performing models (\ie\ \svc, \rbert, and \llamaft) often struggle when comments contain misleading clues (\eg keywords, code snippets, or technical jargon) or lack sufficient contextual information (\eg the issue description or surrounding discussion) needed to interpret intent accurately.
-Because the current setup analyzes each comment in isolation, it fails to capture the broader conversational and semantic clues necessary to reason about solutions.
-Incorporating richer context—through hierarchical, conversational, or graph-based modeling—represents an important direction for future work.
-Such additional context could help resolve cases where comments are too brief or ambiguous to interpret in isolation.